zeekay/bebop/README.md

 If you use a version of Vim with Python compiled in you can use Bebop for both completion and javascript evaluation.
 Try adding the following to your vimrc:

     if executable('bebop') && has('python')
-        " Use Bebop javascript completion and eval py import bebop.vimbop, vim
+        " Use Bebop for javascript completion and eval py import bebop.vimbop, vim

         function!
 BebopComplete(findstart, base)